Global algebraic K-theory: M -categories

 We write $\supp(x)$ for the support of an object $x$.
 If $x$ is not finitely supported, then we agree that $\supp(x)=\omega$.
 It is important that in Definition~\ref{def:support} the intersection is only over {\em finite} supporting subsets.
 Indeed every object is supported on the set $\omega-\{j\}$ for every $j\in\omega$, because the only injection that fixes $\omega-\{j\}$ elementwise is the identity.
 So without the finiteness condition, the intersection in Definition~\ref{def:support} would always be empty.

 \begin{prop} Let $x$ be an object of an $\M$-category $\Cc$. \begin{enumerate}[\em (i)] \item The object $x$ is supported on its support $\supp(x)$. \item If two injections $v,\bar v\in M$ agree on $\supp(x)$, then $v_*(x)=\bar v_*(x)$, $[v,u]^x=[\bar v,u]^x$ and $[u,v]^x=[u,\bar v]^x$ for all $u\in M$. \item Suppose that $x$ is supported on a subset $A$ of $\omega$.
-Then for every injection $w\in M$, the object $w_*(x)$ is supported on the set $w(A)$.
-Moreover, if $x$ is finitely supported, then $\supp(w_*(x))=w(\supp(x))$, and $w_*(x)$ is also finitely supported. \item Let $f:x\to y$ be a $\Cc$-morphism, and suppose that $u,v\in M$ agree on $\supp(x)\cup \supp(y)$.
+Then for every injection $v\in M$, the object $v_*(x)$ is supported on the set $v(A)$.
+Moreover, if $x$ is finitely supported, then $\supp(v_*(x))=v(\supp(x))$, and $v_*(x)$ is also finitely supported. \item Let $f:x\to y$ be a $\Cc$-morphism, and suppose that $u,v\in M$ agree on $\supp(x)\cup \supp(y)$.
 Then $u_*(f)=v_*(f)$. \item For every morphism of $\M$-categories $F:\Cc\to\Dc$, the relation

 holds. \end{enumerate} \end{prop} \begin{proof} (i) There is nothing to show if $x$ is not finitely supported.
+Otherwise, there is a finite subset of $\omega$ on which $x$ is supported, and hence $\supp(x)$ is itself finite.
+While the support is defined as the intersection of infinitely many sets, it being finite means that we can express it as a finite intersection

-For the other case it suffices to show that whenever $x$ is supported on two finite subsets $A$ and $B$ of~$\omega$, then $x$ is supported on the intersection $A\cap B$.
+of finite subset $B_1,\dots,B_k$ of $\omega$ such that $x$ is supported on each $B_i$.
+By induction on $k$, it thus suffices to show the following claim: if $x$ is supported on two finite subsets $A$ and $B$ of $\omega$, then $x$ is supported on the intersection $A\cap B$.

 We let $u\in M$ be an injection that fixes $A\cap B$ elementwise.
 We let $m$ be the maximum of the finite set $A\cup B\cup u(A)$ and define $\sigma\in M$ as the involution that interchanges $j$ with $j+m$ for all $j\in B\setminus A$, i.e.,